CarlosALujan/Recipe_rep/README.md

 # Recipe_rep
-GitHub Project Repo Link: https://github.com/CarlosALujan/Recipe_rep Carlos Lujan 2 Pull Request List Link
+GitHub Project Repo Link: https://github.com/CarlosALujan/Recipe_rep

+Carlos Lujan 2 Pull Request List Link
 1
 2

+2+ examples of things you enjoyed about or learned from this project 1.I learned to be confident in my REST API implementation skills, I had trouble with the moviedatabase and was terrified to handle this food related API.
+Suprisingly this API was easier to implement thanks to our previous task in the class.
+2.

+2+ examples of things you didn’t enjoy or wanted to learn from this project
+1. One thing I didnt enjoy about the project was that it was great idea, but there wasn't enough time to complete the website as planned.
+The website is great and is unique for people who dont know what to make for food but could have better features.
+2.

 Google Doc Link Access:
-Fly.io Deployment Link:
+Fly.io Deployment Link: https://bitter-darkness-8066.fly.dev/

 Technical Requirements:
-1
+1 - Flask Server
-2
+2 - Postgres database
-3
+3 - REST API Integration
-4
+4 - User login
 Strech Features:
-1
+1 - Beautification

 App Overview:
 /Static